MBA in New Zealand for Indian Students

 2. Is it worth doing an MBA in New Zealand?

 New Zealand offers world-class MBA programs in some of the top universities globally.
 The country’s education system is structured with 70% of practical or research-based studies and 30% of theoretical studies.
-Studying MBA here lets you groom yourself as the best decision-maker and strategic thinker of tomorrow.
+Studying MBA in New Zealand lets you groom yourself as the best decision-maker and strategic thinker of tomorrow.

 3. Is GMAT required for studying MBA in New Zealand?

 Some universities require a GMAT score as an entry-level requirement.
-Please check with the universities while applying.
+Please check with our counsellors while applying.
 You need a minimum GMAT score of 550points in this case.

 4. Do Indians get jobs in New Zealand after their MBA?